-rees and charges (Finch one of the following) Fixed fee agreement Variable costs agreement Council will undertake for a fixed fee all work invo olved in Council will undertake all work invo lved in assessing, determining and finalising the applic cation as assessing, determining and finalisir ng the set out in the Description of Services, including t he costs application as set in the Description ı of of any service provided by a third party and any fees for Services upon the following basis: obtaining or lodging documents, except for cor ntingency items (if any) specified below.
-Fixed fee: \$ Council's fee for services: \$ Contingency items: # Third party fees for services \$ (including for another accredited certifier's services) Additional inspection if access not available or a reinspection Fees for certificates and \$ is required - charges in accordance with Coul ncil's adopted lodgement of documents fees and charges at the time of the service.
-Other services as required - charges in accordar nce with Contingency items: # Council's adopted fees and charges at the time of of the service.
-If applicable, insert description of the contingency item- - e.g., 'additional insp ection if access not available'.
-If no provision is t o be made for contingency items, write 'N/A' Insert amount or basis of calculation e.g. "At cost" or "\$ nor hour" TIDSELLAMOUNT OF DASIS OF CAICULATION E.G. AT COST OF \$ per nour
+Fixed fee agreement Variable costs agreeme nt 🖂 Council will undertake for a fixed fee all work invo assessing, determining and finalising the appli- set out in the Description of Services, including to of any service provided by a third party and any obtaining or lodging documents, except for co- items (if any) specified below. cation as he costs fees for Council will undertake a assessing, determining application as set in the Services upon the follow and finalising the Description of Fixed fee: \$ Council's fee for service es: \$ Contingency items: # Third party fees for serv (including for another ac certifier's services) Additional inspection if access not available or is required - charges in accordance with Cou fees and charges at the time of the service.
+Fees for certificates and lodgement of document - Other services as required - charges in accorda Council's adopted fees and charges at the time service. of the Contingency items: # If applicable, insert description of the contingency item- made for contingency items, write 'N/A' Insert amount or basis of calculation e.g. "At cost" or "\$ ction if access not available'.
+If no provision is to be